 CITRA promotes active aging to improve the health and well-being of older adults and encourage greater community engagement.
-For more information on CITRA’s active aging programs, see Retirees in Service to the Environment (RISE) Program, Beyond the Pain (BTP) Program, and Take Charge of Your Pain (TCYP) Program.
+For more information on CITRA’s active aging programs, see Retirees in Service to the Environment (RISE) Program, Pain Identification and Communication Toolkit (PICT) Program, Beyond the Pain (BTP) Program, and Take Charge of Your Pain (TCYP) Program.

 The long-term care system faces many challenges today, including an increasingly impaired resident population, limited funding, and staffing shortages.
 As the population ages, there is more and more pressure on long-term care providers.
 Overworked, underpaid nursing home staff often struggle to meet the demands of residents.
 Meanwhile, residents and their families often fail to communicate effectively about their needs and expectations.
 This often results in tension between staff, residents, and residents’ families.
 These tensions may be amplified by other barriers, including differences in age, socioeconomic status, race, culture, ethnicity, and religion.

 CITRA has focused on the development of intervention programs that use innovative models of staff training and development, including those that link family members as partners with direct care staff.
-For more information on CITRA’s long-term care programs, see Partners in Caregiving (PIC) Program, Partners in Caregiving in Assisted Living (PICAL) Program, and Resident-to-Resident Elder Mistreatment (R-REM) Program.
+For more information on CITRA’s long-term care programs, see Partners in Caregiving (PIC) Program, Partners in Caregiving in Assisted Living (PICAL) Program, and Improving Resident Relationships in Long-Term Care (IRRL) Program.